vzsg/prohardver-push-notifier/README.md

             'notifyTo': 'all'  // or iden list (not implemented yet) }
     ],
-    PushBulletApiKey: 'Your PushBullet API key'
+    PushBulletApiKey: 'Your PushBullet API key'       // <<< Fill it };
-};
 ```